-3.1 The application is a full planning application for the change of use of the ground floor of Grindal House from secondary school accommodation comprising dormitory

-- accommodation and classrooms, to a children's nursery.
+- 3.1 The application is a full planning application for the change of use of the ground floor of Grindal House from secondary school accommodation comprising dormitory - SRE Associates Planning and Development Consultancy accommodation and classrooms, to a children's nursery.
 The property was formerly used for the above, but the use was ceased with the closure of St Bees School in 2015.
-While the main part of the school has since reopened, this property (and other separate buildings detached from the main campus) has been vacant since. - 3.2 The proposed alterations to the property in terms of works to the actual building would comprise very minimal changes, with the main changes externally associated with the walls and grounds.
-Two openings in the garden type wall are proposed to be included in the front garden, to allow for circulation around the property, without leaving the site onto the public footpath.
-In addition, a new vehicular exit from the site is proposed to be made in the stone wall to the north of the building leading into the curtilage land.
-This is near to the location of a previous opening in the wall made a few years ago for an access for work associated with railway improvements work. - 3.3 The existing access to the south of the building will form the 'in' to the site, with the new opening to the north as the 'out'.
-The gatepost to the entrance will be relocated to extend the width of this opening to 4.0m.
-The visibility splay required for the exit is over the adjacent front wall to the property and within the applicant's site.
-The stone wall adjacent to the exit from the site will be reduced in height to allow this, and the Listed sandstone wall to the frontage will be relocated closer to the building, so it is retained in its entirety, but is reset outside of the visibility splay from the vehicular exit.
-The area to the frontage of the wall up to the rear of the footway will be grassed as it currently is. - 3.4 The internal alterations proposed consist of a new door opening between the rooms noted as G 1.07 and G 1.09 on the ground floor and blocking up the door in room G 1.11. - 3.5 The property will have 12 in curtilage parking spaces to the rear of the building, also including a drop-off area for the parents using the nursery, although the plot could accommodate more parking for cars if necessary. - 3.6 The application site is considered well related to the existing properties in the village but will not adversely impact the surrounding occupants. - 3.7 The proposed day to day running of the nursery would be the same as the current situation at Abbots Court.
+While the main part of the school has since reopened, this property (and other separate buildings detached from the main campus) has been vacant since.

+- 3.2 The proposed alterations to the property in terms of works to the actual building would comprise very minimal changes, with the main changes externally associated with the walls and grounds.
+Two openings in the garden type wall are proposed to be included in the front garden, to allow for circulation around the property, without leaving the site onto the public footpath. - 3.3 The existing access to the south of the building will be improved by removing a 6.0m section of wall to the north of the access to improve the visibility.
+In addition, a small section of wall to the south of the access will also be removed and the gatepost relocated to greatly improved visibility to the south.
+Currently the access is the only access for the property, and it has no visibility in either direction as the adjacent walls are over 1.0m high and directly adjacent to the highway. - 3.4 The internal alterations proposed consist of a new door opening between the rooms noted as G 1.07 and G 1.09 on the ground floor and blocking up the door in room G 1.11. - 3.5 The property will have 12 in curtilage parking spaces to the rear of the building, which will be utilised for staff parking only.
+The parent drop off area will be in the village car park opposite the site. - 3.6 The application site is considered well related to the existing properties in the village but will not adversely impact the surrounding occupants. - 3.7 The proposed day to day running of the nursery would be the same as the current situation at Abbots Court.
 The nursery have on average 40 children on site at any one time.
 It is a very flexible nursery with no set sessions, which allows the parents to come and go throughout the whole day.
 This makes it easier for drop offs and collections as there is never a particular busy time where a number of parents are trying to get to the property at a certain point. - 3.8 The existing nursery currently has 15 staff members, some are full and some part time, so generally there is around 10 staff at one time.
 Again, they are also flexible hours so come at different times.
 This will remain the same in the new building. - 3.9 They currently try to run as many outdoor sessions as possible, so a property with suitable external space was essential, as with the existing location at Abbots Court. - 3.10 The current opening times are 7.30am-5.30pm Monday Friday, and the business is open 50 weeks of the year.
-Again, this will be the same in the new building.

-3.11 Below is the ground floor plan, marked with the proposed use of the rooms.
+Again, this will be the same in the new building. - 3.11 Below is the ground floor plan, marked with the proposed use of the rooms.
 This will provide a similar layout and level of space to Abbot Court.
-The toilets facilities will remain as existing.'
+The toilets facilities will remain as existing.